ariel-research/budget-survey/README.md

 - Both 'userid' and 'surveyid' parameters are required in the URL.
 - The 'userid' parameter is used to obtain the user_id.
-- While the 'surveyid' parameter is required in the URL, it is not actually used by the application.
+- While the 'surveyid' parameter is required in the URL, it is not used by the application.
 Instead, the survey ID is hardcoded in the config file.

 ## Endpoints
-- `/`: first survey page, shows introduction to the survey and consent form.
+- `/`: The first survey page, shows an introduction to the survey and consent form.
 - `/create_vector`: second survey page, asks the user for his ideal budget.
-- `/survey`: third suvrey page, asks the user to compare between pairs of non-ideal budgets.
+- `/survey`: The third survey page, asks the user to compare pairs of non-ideal budgets.
 - `/thank_you`: Thank you page, shown after survey completion.

+## Screen Text Locations
+To modify the text displayed on each screen of the application, here's a guide to which files contain the text for each screen:
+1. **Index Page (Introduction and Consent)**
+   - File: `application/templates/index.html`
+   - This file contains the introductory text on the first page of the survey.
+2. **Create Vector Page (Ideal Budget Input)**
+   - File: `application/templates/create_vector.html`
+   - This file includes the text and instructions for users to input their ideal budget allocation.
+3. **Survey Page (Budget Comparison)**
+   - File: `application/templates/survey.html`
+   - Contains the text for the main survey page where users compare pairs of budget allocations.
+4. **Thank You Page**
+   - File: `application/templates/thank_you.html`
+   - Includes the text shown on the completion page after the survey is finished.
+5. **Error Page**
+   - File: `application/templates/error.html`
+   - Contains text displayed when an error occurs during the survey process.

+Note: Some dynamic error messages are defined in:

+- `application/messages.py`: Contains error messages used throughout the application.

+**Important**: The survey name and subjects are dynamically loaded from the `surveys` table in the database.
+These are not hardcoded in any template file but are retrieved and displayed based on the current survey ID.

 ## Database
 The application uses a MySQL database.
 Here's the schema: